 Usually referred to as Time to Fill, this metric shows you how many days it takes for your company to fill in a job opening – from the moment the job advertisement has been posted until the moment the position has been successfully filled in.

-The Formula of the Average Time to Fill a Job Vacancy
+Formula for Calculation of Average Time to Fill a Job Vacancy

 Why is the Average Time to Fill a Job Vacancy Important?